BrianPugh/game-and-watch-patch/docs/zelda.md

 1. Remove all sleeping images.
 2. Remove all languages of Link's Awakening.

-With these consessions, 2 of the following 3 will fit at the same time:
+With these concessions, 2 of the following 3 will fit at the same time:

 1. Oracle of Ages
 2. Oracle of Seasons